 How are applications reviewed?

-While cumulative and prerequisite GPAs and GRE scores are very important, equally important are the applicants response to essay questions and their letters of recommendations (one must be from an occupational therapist and one from a college-level instructor).
+While cumulative and prerequisite GPAs are very important, equally important are the applicants response to essay questions and their letters of recommendations (one must be from an occupational therapist and one from a college-level instructor).
 The Admissions Committee looks strongly at the applicant’s aptitude for being successful in a graduate program, degree of endorsement from occupational therapy professionals, and breadth/depth of experiences, especially those reflecting leadership.

 What is the profile of a successful applicant?